Winchester Rotary Charitable Incorporated Organisation

 - Member Nominations: Projects may be nominated by club members for consideration

-- Event-Based Support: Organizations that provide marshaling support at events like the Clarendon Marathon may receive donations
+- Event-Based Support: Organisations that provide marshalling support at events like the Clarendon Marathon may receive donations

 Getting on Their Radar

-Winchester Rotary has specific ways organizations can connect with them:
+Winchester Rotary has specific ways organisations can connect with them:

-- Volunteer at Fundraising Events: Organizations that help marshal at the Clarendon Marathon (held annually on the first Sunday of October) receive donations in return.
+- Volunteer at Fundraising Events: Organisations that help marshal at the Clarendon Marathon (held annually on the first Sunday of October) receive donations in return.
 This provides both relationship-building and funding opportunities.

 - Connect with Club Members: With 200 active volunteers, Winchester Rotary has extensive community connections.
 Building relationships with individual Rotarians who understand your work may lead to nominations for support.

 - Presidential Charity Selection: Each year the incoming club president selects their priority charities.
-Organizations working in Rotary's priority areas should be aware of this annual opportunity.
+Organisations working in Rotary's priority areas should be aware of this annual opportunity.

 Decision Timeline